-Found 40 - 50 results of 242 programs matching keyword "exploratorium america's cup green sea turtle turtles tagging ecology biology noaa san diego bay power plant marine"
+Found 40 - 50 results of 243 programs matching keyword "exploratorium america's cup green sea turtle turtles tagging ecology biology noaa san diego bay power plant marine"

+Music by Wayne Grim.
 Mechanical Engineer Armen Toorian explains that the wheel tracks of the Mars rover Curiosity are used to determine how far the rover has travelled on the red planet.
 Lead Curiosity Driver Matt Heverly and Research Scientist Bethany Ehlmann elaborate on the unusual working conditions involved with a Mars rover expedition.
 Research Scientist Bethany Ehlmann and Mechanical Designer Scott McGinley explain some of the scientific instruments aboard the Mars rover Curiosity.
 The Exploratorium is more than a science museum.
 It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
 An estimated 180 million people play with our creations in museums around the globe and online.
 The Exploratorium is made up of scientists, artists, teachers and tinkerers.
 It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Engineers at the Jet Propulsion Laboratory (JPL) explain how they simulate martian conditions and conduct tests with model rovers to prepare the Curiosity rover for its journey to Mars and its work on the red planet.
 On the cliffs above San Francisco's Ocean Beach perches a landmark observatory—a giant camera obscura.
 Step inside with Robert Tacchetto and see how this centuries-old technology creates enchanting images of the outside world.

 A glimpse of the full-scale model of the Mars rover, Curiosity.
 On display at the Exploratorium from August 1st to September 16, 2012.
 This model is on loan from JPL, NASA's Jet Propulsion Laboratory, and there are only two on loan in the United States!
 As part of the weekend of celebrations in honor of the Golden Gate Bridge's 75th Anniversary, Mickey Hart and the Mickey Hart Band closed the festivities with a free concert.
 The show opened with Mickey playing a dynamic model of the Golden Gate Bridge created by the Exploratorium and sonified by Exploratorium exhibit developers in collaboration with Mickey Hart.
 At the 35th Annual Awards Dinner on May 8, 2012, the Exploratorium celebrated its 40 year history at the Palace of Fine Arts.
 This video gives an historical look at the Exploratorium and its place in the Bay Area's fabric of innovation.
-Join Dr. Russell Schnell, the director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA), as he talks about what it takes to monitor climate change.